1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 (Source: Investor factsheet)

-BMO's exposure to energy is the highest of any Canadian bank's, though its exposure to residential mortgages is the lowest.
+BMO's exposure to energy is the highest of any Canadian banks, though its exposure to residential mortgages is the lowest.

 Due to being nationally diversified, Canada's banks actually have very little solvency risk from the worst oil crash in history.